top of page

 The same goes for shops where you can hardly see into the tank because the glass has not been cleaned for so long.
 Algae dose not always mean the water or stock is bad and all shops and reef systems get algae, but again a poorly presented shop usually means they cant be bothered to do all the maintenance they should be doing.

 find a shop that wants your custom. shops should be happy when a customer walks in, customers keep us in the jobs we enjoy doing.
-Dont waste your time and money on unhelpful or rude stores, you want a store you can feel comfortable contacting if problems occur or for advice.
+Don't waste your time and money on unhelpful or rude stores, you want a store you can feel comfortable contacting if problems occur or for advice.
+This is something at the heart of our business model Sussex corals is here to help the whole reef keeping community from beginner to advanced.

 so wherever you choose to buy your marine products make sure its a professional one, it could save you allot of time and money by simply starting out with a good shop.